Vector Autoregressive Models with Spatially Structured Coefficients for Time Series on a Spatial Grid: Simulation Study

-Though the choice of $K$ might seem subjective, we can always use a larger $K$ until the residuals pass the standard model validation procedure for a VAR model.
+Though the choice of $K$ might seem subjective, we can always specify a larger $K$ until the residuals pass the standard model validation procedure for a VAR model.
 Using a larger $K$ increases the computational effort, but does not significantly affect the performance of the non-zero coefficients since the adaptive fused Lasso already enforces sparsity in the coefficients.
 Figure~\ref{fig:est8} shows estimation results with $K=9$ in the same simulation design as described before.
-Comparing Figure~\ref{fig:est} and Figure~\ref{fig:est8}, we see that the estimates of $\bm{\alpha}_k,k=1,\dots,5$, by the fused Lasso and the adaptive fused Lasso are similar to those with $K=5$, whereas the variances of the unregularized estimators by the restricted OLS and the restricted GLS are slightly expanded.
+Comparing Figure~\ref{fig:est8} to Figure~\ref{fig:est}, we see that the estimates of $\bm{\alpha}_k,k=1,\dots,5$, by the fused Lasso and the adaptive fused Lasso with $K=9$ are similar to those with $K=5$, whereas the variances of the unregularized estimators by the restricted OLS and the restricted GLS are slightly expanded.
 Functional boxplots of the estimated $\bm{\alpha}_k$ (where the true $\bm{\alpha}_k$ is $\bm{0}$) for $k=6,\dots,9$, are shown in Figure~\ref{fig:est82}.
 Again, we see the restricted OLS estimates and the restricted GLS estimates have high variances, whereas both the fused Lasso and the adaptive fused Lasso can capture the sparsity in $\bm{\alpha}$ much better.

-The estimation of $\mathbf{\Psi}$ is intrinsically two-dimensional; therefore, we resort to the surface boxplot \citep{sufbplot} to demonstrate the results.
-Figure~\ref{fig:est_psi} shows a surface boxplot for the proposed estimator of $\mathbf{\Psi}$ based on 500 simulation replicates.
+The pattern of the estimated $\mathbf{\Psi}$ is intrinsically two-dimensional; therefore, we resort to the surface boxplot \citep{sufbplot}, which is the two-dimensional version of the functional boxplot, to demonstrate the estimation results.
+Figure~\ref{fig:est_psi} shows the surface boxplot for the proposed estimator of $\mathbf{\Psi}$ based on 500 simulation replicates.
 We see that the median image is very close to the true structure, even though our method is somewhat non-parametric.

 This simulation study shows that the structure of the coefficients in our model can be captured and estimated quite well by the proposed estimation algorithm, despite the fairly small number of time points $T$ relative to the number of parameters $n^2+n(n+1)/2$ to be estimated for a conventional VAR(1) model with dimension $n$.